 This panoramic viewpoint enjoys breathtaking, 360-degree views encompassing the Grindelwald Valley to the east, the high peaks between Schynige Platte and the Schwarzhorn to the north and the summits rimming the Lauterbrunnen Valley to the west.
 Behind you, to the south, the Wetterhorn, Schreckhorn, Eiger, Monch and Jungfrau dominate the skyline.
 To the northwest are distant views of the Interlaken area.

-From the Grindelwald Bahnhoff (train station) to Mannlichen: From the Grindelwald train station (bahnhoff), walk a short distance to the east along the main street to the main bus stop and catch bus 123 toward Itramen Egg.
-Get off at the valley station for the Mannlichen gondola.
+From the Grindelwald Bahnhof (train station) to Mannlichen: From the Grindelwald train station walk a short distance to the east along the main street to the main bus stop on the south side of the road and catch the #121 bus to Terminal or #123 bus toward Itramen Egg.
+Get off at the Terminal stop where a new facility includes the valley stations for the Mannlichen and Eiger Express gondolas.
+The bus rides take about 8-12 minutes.
+You can also take the train from Grindelwald Bahnhof to Grindelwald Terminal.
+The ride takes five minutes.

-Alternatively, from the train station follow the yellow signs pointing to the Mannlichen lift station, which is to the northwest of the Grund Station for Kleine Scheidegg.
-The walk descends the hillsides to the south/southwest of the train station, using a combination of walkways and roads to reach the large carpark for the lift.
-The lift is located at the northwest end of the car park.
+Alternatively, from the train station follow the yellow signs pointing to the Terminal station for the Mannlichen and Eiger Express gondolas, which is to the northwest of the Grund Station on the Kleine Scheidegg line.
+The walk descends the hillsides to the south/southwest of the train station, using a combination of walkways and roads to the Terminal Station, a new facility for the Mannlichen and Eiger Express Gondolas.
 Allocate about 20 minutes for the 0.9 mile walk.
 The ride up the world’s longest passenger-carrying gondola takes about 30 minutes and is quite scenic.

 From Lauterbrunnen to Mannlichen: From the train station in Lauterbrunnen, catch the cog railway heading toward Wengen/Kleine Scheidegg and get off in Wengen.
 (The ride to Wengen takes about 14 minutes.)
-In Wengen, walk behind the train station to Dorfstrasse (the main street) and turn left (northwest).
+In Wengen, walk behind the train station to the Dorfstrasse (main street) and turn left (northwest).
 Soon you will see signs pointing right to a road leading to the cable car station.
 Along the way pass the Wengen tourism office.
 Purchase a one-way ticket and take the cable car to Mannlichen.
 The cable car climbs over 3,000-ft. and takes about 5 minutes.
-Keep an eye out for chamoix grazing on the grassy slopes beneath the cableway.
+Keep an eye out for chamoix grazing on the grassy slopes beneath the cable car.

-From Wengen to Mannlichen: In Wengen, the bottom station for the cable car is located to the north/northeast of the train station (bahnhoff).
-Walk behind the train station to Dorfstrasse (the main street) and then turn left (northwest).
+From Wengen to Mannlichen: In Wengen, the bottom station for the cable car is located to the north/northeast of the train station (Bahnhof).
+Walk behind the train station to the Dorfstrasse (main street) and then turn left (northwest).
 Soon you will see signs pointing right to the cable car station.
 Along the way pass the Wengen tourism office.
 Purchase a one-way ticket and take the cable car to Mannlichen.
 The cable car climbs over 3,000-ft. and takes about 5 minutes.
-Keep an eye out for chamoix grazing on the grassy slopes beneath the cableway.
+Keep an eye out for chamoix grazing on the grassy slopes beneath the cable car.

-Klein Scheidegg to Grindelwald/Lauterbrunnen: At the Kleine Scheidegg Railway Station, buy a one-way ticket to the Grindelwald or Lauterbrunnen Bahnhoff (train station).
+Klein Scheidegg to Grindelwald/Lauterbrunnen: At the Kleine Scheidegg Railway Station, buy a one-way ticket to the Grindelwald or Lauterbrunnen Bahnhof (train station).
 Trains typically run every 30 minutes in the summer.

 - Trail Photo Gallery